dbaumgarten/yodk/docs/nolol.md

 ## Comments
 NOLOL does support comments, either as whole lines, or as a line-trailer.
 All comments are automatically removed during compilation.
 This way you can extensively comment your code, without wasting precious lines and characters in the generated code.

+## Case insensitivity
+In YOLOL everything is case insensitive.
+I personally think that this is a stupid decision.
+But consistency is key for a good programming-language and as NOLOL builds on top of YOLOL, everything in NOLOL is also case-insensitive.

+While even the keywords (if, while etc.) are case insensitive, the casing of the keywords is not retained when formatting code.
+This would require tremendous implementation effort and also I think that it is good to enforce a somewhat uniform formatting for a language.
+Casing of identifiers (variable names, function names etc.) however is preserved when formatting.

 ## Automatic optimizations
 During the compilation various optimizations like:
 - Shortening of variable names